MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-daily.md

 - [Connect data from Microsoft Defender XDR to Microsoft Sentinel](/azure/sentinel/connect-microsoft-365-defender)
 - [Generic SIEM integration](../siem.md)

 Integrating Microsoft Defender XDR with Microsoft Sentinel allows you to stream all Microsoft Defender XDR incidents into Microsoft Sentinel and keep them synchronized between both portals.
-Microsoft Defender XDR incidents in Microsoft Sentinel includes all associated alerts, entities, and relevant information, providing enough context to triage and run a preliminary investigation.
+Microsoft Defender XDR incidents in Microsoft Sentinel include all associated alerts, entities, and relevant information, providing enough context to triage and run a preliminary investigation.

 Once in Microsoft Sentinel, incidents remain synchronized with Microsoft Defender XDR so that you can use the features from both portals in your investigation.

 - When installing Microsoft Sentinel's data connector for Microsoft Defender XDR, make sure to include the Microsoft Defender for Cloud Apps option.
-- Consider using a [streaming API](/microsoft-365/security/defender/streaming-api) to send data to an EventHub, where it can be consumed through any partner SIEM with an EventHub connector, or placed in Azure Storage.
+- Consider using a [streaming API](/microsoft-365/security/defender/streaming-api) to send data to an event hub, where it can be consumed through any partner SIEM with an event hub connector, or placed in Azure Storage.

 For more information, see: